airers/aircyclopedia/README.md

 # Ctrl + C to stop the program
 ```

-Now try to visit `localhost:3000`.
+Now try to visit `localhost:3000` or `127.0.0.1:3000`.
 If you see a message similar to this, it is working.

 ```
 {"message":"Welcome to aircyclopedia","version":"v a0.0.1"}